 (The Gilbreths and their colleagues pretty much won the war, in the long run.
 While Taylor is respected as the founder of the field, the more humanistic practices of the Gilbreths and their successors are what shape today's labor and business world.)

 It was not until a series of interviews and oral histories given by Ernestine, late in her life, that it became widely known that the household help, Tom Grieves and Annie Cunningham, shared quarters in both the Providence and Montclair houses.
-In fact, Tom was only hired because he came with the highly-recommended cook; in the end, though, it was Mrs. Cunningham who was dismissed to save money after Frank's death.
+In fact, Tom was only hired because he came with the highly-recommended cook; in the end, though, it was Tom who remained with the family until his death.
 Why they did not marry is unknown... but maybe understandable.

 The original English owner and builder of the famous Montclair house was killed just a few years later when one of his pet deer, panicked by a nearby brush fire, gored him to death.